cynotebo/KM-Workshop/Module 5.md

 * Custom Analyzers
 * Scoring Profiles

-We briefly touched on custom analyzers in the previous module, however we are going to take a closer look at these and how to leverage it through search queries.
-Scoring Profiles is an important topic because it allows you to have a high level of control over the search ranking process which is important to ensure the search results are well suited to the needs of your users and your business.

 ## Custom Analyzers

-In the previous module, we created an index that contained a field called customPhonetic which leverages one of the available Token Filters called the PhoneticTokenFilter.
-The token filter has the ability to take search terms provided by the user and reduce them to a value that can be compared to within the index.
-Let's take an example.
-Imagine we had a disease in the index called "Gaucher's Disease", but a physician who wanted to learn more about this disease tried to search for it as "Gowchers Diseases".
-There is a capability within Azure Search to do fuzzy matching that would allow you to handle simple spelling mistakes, however this example is far more than a simple spelling mistake.
+In the previous module, we created an index that contained a field called diseases which allowed us to not only search this field, but also facet (categorize documents) and filter documents based on whether they contain specific diseases.
+One of the challenging things with diseases is they are often really hard to spell.
+Take the rare disease "mucopolysaccharidosis".
+You could image that when people search for this, they could do a really poor job of spelling it.
+Perhaps they might type "mukopolisakaridosis".
+Although search allows you to handle [simple spelling mistakes](https://docs.microsoft.com/en-us/azure/search/query-lucene-syntax#bkmk_fuzzy
+), this is far more than a simple spelling mistake.
+From a user perspective, it would be incredibly frustrating to get 0 results.
+Luckily there are ways that we can accomodate this through the use of custom analyzers.
+Specifically what we will be creating is a "Phonetic" [custom analyzer](https://docs.microsoft.com/en-us/azure/search/index-add-custom-analyzers) that allows the search engine to match on words that sounds phonetically similar.
+That would allow users to type "mukopolisakaridosis", yet find matches where the diseases stored is "mucopolysaccharidosis".

+You might imagine numerous examples of where phonetic search could help including:
+* People names (for example Cavanagh vs. Kavanaugh)
+* Audio Transcription Mistakes (for examples SQL being transcribed as sequel)

-There are various phoentic encoders that encode words in different ways.
-The one I chose is called doubleMetaphone and this encodes both Gaucher's and Gowchers to a code of KXRS.
-Since it is stored in the field as KXRS, when someone searches for either Gaucher's or Gowchers, they both get encoded to the same value and as a result you get a match.
+Azure Search provides various phoentic encoders that will encode words in different ways.
+The one we will use is called doubleMetaphone and this encodes both mukopolisakaridosis and mucopolysaccharidosis to a code of MKPL.
+Since it is stored in the index as MKPL, when someone searches for either mukopolisakaridosis or mucopolysaccharidosis, they both get encoded to the same value and as a result you get a match.

 You can validate what this encoding looks like by executing the following two requests using the Azure Search Analyze API against your search index and the phonetic analyzer "my_phonetic" that was created in the previous module.: